 Brands are then able to see their interaction with customers become more personal, and show online authenticity.

 The Today Show, is a clear example for other brands: “sold more than 2 million products during the holidays, the site bought in more than $12 million during Cyber Week.”
-Jill Martin, as the host, reinforces the idea that this relationship between the audience and the host is vital, “People want to buy something from someone they trust,” she then credits the relationship: “I have established that trust with the viewer.”
+Jill Martin, as the host, reinforces the idea that this relationship between the audience and the host is vital: “People want to buy something from someone they trust,” she then credits the importance of relationships: “I have established that trust with the viewer.”

 The Today Show is an example of companies adopting live-stream shopping, and proving it to be beneficial.
 As the concept grows with more brands taking part, this will become the modernisation of infomercials.

 During COVID-19, this change in relationship has been necessary in order for brands to stay connected to their customers.
-Brands are now in danger of becoming out-dated with the addition of live-stream shopping and the growing importance of an online presence.
+Brands are now in danger of becoming out-dated with the addition of live-stream shopping and the growing importance of an online presence becoming more paramount.